Community Grants and Benefit Funds

 DLX Trust (Dun Law Extension)

-The DLX Trust is a administers a fund with an annual income of approximately £57k from the Dun Law Windfarm extension.
+The DLX Trust administers a fund with an annual income of approximately £57k from the Dun Law Windfarm extension.
 The fund is open to applications from groups in Heriot, Oxton, Humbie and Fala.
 The Trust comprises ten trustees, two each from Heriot, Fala and Humbie, and four from Oxton.
 The Heriot trustees on the DLX Trust panel are Gavin Whittaker and Kate Finlayson.

 SSE Trust (Toddleburn and Carcant Wind Farms)